Welcome to My Life Experiment once again or for the first time. In either case thank you for stopping in to check the site out!

 - When I feel the need to get in touch with an emotion, it may not always be the right time to invoke this pain.
-So instead of tapping the emotion at work, or another inappropriate time, I will commit to sitting down and writing later when I get home.
+Instead of tapping the emotion at work, or another inappropriate time, I commit to writing later when I get home.

 - Sometimes I will write in a notebook and sometimes I will write on my laptop.
 I don’t think one has been any better than the other for me.

 - I do like to put some chill music on.
-The music makes it more likely that I will get in a relaxed enough space to allow myself to feel vulnerable enough to soften up my current perspective.
-Though it is not always necessary.
+The music makes it more likely that I will get in a relaxed mental space.
+This allows me to feel vulnerable enough to soften up my current perspective.

 - A lot of times when I need to do some Therapeutic Writing, I am feeling anger that is directed at someone else.
 Other times it may be angry at myself.
 Either way, when I am writing I need to make sure that I am good to myself and good to others.
 This Therapeutic Writing is meant for healing resentments, not perpetuating them.
 Forgiveness is of the utmost importance, and I offer to both myself or the others I may be punishing inside of my own skull.